Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Introduction

-As querying the oracle is typically expensive, the most important metric for comparing zeroth-order optimization algorithms is their {\em query complexity}, defined as the number of queries required to find an iterate $x_{K}$ such that $f(x_{K}) - f_{*} \leq \varepsilon$.
+As querying the oracle is typically expensive, the most important metric for comparing zeroth-order optimization algorithms is their {\em query complexity}, defined as the number of queries required to find an iterate $x_{k}$ such that $f(x_{k}) - f^{\star} \leq \varepsilon$.
 Here, there are two different approaches to the analysis.
 One can assume that the oracle noise, $\xi$, is {\em zero mean}, in which case arbitrarily small $\varepsilon$ is possible.
 If $\xi$ is not zero mean, there is a lower bound on $\varepsilon$ stemming from the fact that when the magnitude of the gradient is of the same order as the noise no further progress can be made.
-The former approach yields higher complexity; \citep{ghadimi2013stochastic} showed that if $f(x)$ is Lipschitz differentiable and convex then Random Search finds an $\varepsilon$-optimal solution in $O(\frac{n}{\varepsilon^{2}})$ queries, while \citep{jamieson2012query} showed that {\em any} algorithm for this problem necessarily requires $\Omega(d/\varepsilon^2)$ queries.
+The former approach yields higher complexity; \citep{ghadimi2013stochastic} showed if $f$ is Lipschitz differentiable and convex then Random Search finds an $\varepsilon$-optimal solution in $\cO(d/\varepsilon^{2})$ queries, while \citep{jamieson2012query} showed {\em any} algorithm for this problem necessarily requires $\Omega(d/\varepsilon^2)$ queries.
 Faster rates are achievable in the latter approach, but only for $\varepsilon$ lower bounded by a constant depending on the noise level.
 Common to both approaches is a polynomial dependence of query complexity on $d$.

 In order to break this unfortunate dependence on $d$, \citep{Wang2018} and \citep{Balasubramanian2018} assume exact gradient sparsity (Assumption~\ref{Assumption:ExactSparsity}).
-Specifically, \citep{Wang2018} uses LASSO to construct $\hat{\bfg}_k$ and assumes zero mean noise to achieve a query complexity of $O\left(\frac{s(\log d)^3}{\varepsilon^3}\right)$. \citep{Balasubramanian2018} claims that gradient descent, using the Random Search estimator $\hat{\bfg}_k$, benefits from {\em implicit regularization} and automatically achieves a query complexity of $O\left(\frac{s(\log d)^2}{\varepsilon^2}\right)$, assuming zero mean noise, as long as the step size is carefully chosen.
-Unfortunately, their analysis is flawed and only holds when the support of $\bfg(x)$ is {\em the same for all} $x\in\mathbb{R}^{d}$.
+Specifically, \citep{Wang2018} uses LASSO to construct $\hat{\bfg}_k$ and assumes zero mean noise to achieve a query complexity of $O\left(s\log^3(d)/\varepsilon^3\right)$. \citep{Balasubramanian2018} claims that gradient descent, using the Random Search estimator $\hat{\bfg}_k$, benefits from {\em implicit regularization} and automatically achieves a query complexity of $O\left(s\log^2(d)/\varepsilon^2\right)$, assuming zero mean noise, as long as the step size is carefully chosen.
+Unfortunately, their analysis is flawed and only holds when the support of $\nabla f(x)$ is {\em the same for all} $x\in\mathbb{R}^{d}$.
 We discuss this further in Appendix~\ref{sec:SparseGradients}.
-Neither of these works considers compressible gradients (Assumption~\ref{Assumption:Compressibility}), nor do they consider any notion of strong convexity.
+Neither of these works considers compressible gradients, (Assumption~\ref{Assumption:Compressibility}), non zero-mean noise or any notion of strong convexity.